 Asset URLs in Wistia take this form:

 .bin extension at the URL is for binary.
-Certain ornery clients (iTunes, ahem) won’t accept URLs that don’t end in an extension that’s familiar to them.
+Certain clients won’t accept URLs with an unfamiliar extension like this one.
 In this case, you can drop the

-get the underlying asset.
-So, say the URL above is an mp4 file and we really want that in the URL.
-Here’s what we’d have:
+So, say the URL above is an mp4 file and we need the URL to end in the proper file extension.
+Here’s how we would change it:

-Wistia uses HLS playback - if you would like to retrieve HLS assets for your videos, you’ll first want to grab an mp4 derivative asset from your video.
-Any quality will work, we just don’t recommend using the original upload.
-Change the extension from
+Wistia uses HLS playback by default - if you would like to retrieve HLS assets for your videos in m3u8 format, you’ll first want to grab an mp4 asset URL from your video using the Data API technique mentioned above.
+All m3u8 files in Wistia are generated dynamically from the mp4 files for that same media.

 .m3u8, and add the query parameter